mlammens/ENS-610/Meeting-5-Ecosystems-Biol-Resources.md

 # Meeting 5 - Ecosystems, Biodiversity, and Biological Resources - Class Plan and Lecture Notes

-## Discussion of Ecosystems - Energy, Cycles, and Earth Systems Case Studies (5:40 - 6:40)

-* Small groups regroup!
-(5:45 - 6:00)
-* Full class discussion (6:00 - 6:40)

-## Short break (6:40 - 6:45)

-## Ecosystems - Biodiversity and Biological Resources - Lecture (6:45 - 7:30)

-## Case study discussions and LO work (7:30 - 8:30)

-### Instructor-established Learning Objectives for Ecosystems - Biodiversity and Biological Resources
+## Learning Objectives for Ecosystems - Biodiversity and Biological Resources

-* Identify key principles of population ecology that are important in understanding your case study.
+* Identify key principles of population ecology that are important in understanding an environmental issue.
-* Identify key principles of community ecology that are important in understanding your case study.
+* Identify key principles of community ecology that are important in understanding an environmental issue.
-* Describe the ways that *biodiversity* is impacted in your case study, both directly and indirectly.
+* Describe the ways that *biodiversity* is impacted in a given environmental issue, both directly and indirectly.

+## Logistics Updates (5:40 to 5:50)

+* Review paper assignments posted

+## Communities and Food Webs (5:50 to 6:30)

+* In assigned groups, make two food web diagrams for the Yellowstone National Park system - one without wolves and one with wolves.
+    * Include **directional** arrows that indicate the direction of the flow of energy
+    * Use *something* to indicate the strength of the interaction between components (i.e., species) in your food web.
+Some examples are weight of the line for the arrow, or collor of the arrow, etc...

+## Discussion of the readings (6:30 - 7:00)

+* Identify *at least* one question or comment you would like to make / address regarding the reading.
+It could be identical, or related, to a Perusall comment, or something completely new.
+* Identify one way that both of the readings you did were connected.
+That is, one theme, idea, or principle that was common to both readings.
+* Put these comments or questions up on the associated pages of the Jamboard

+## LOs and your environmental issue (7:00 - 7:30)

+In your groups, address each of the three LOs with respect to your second reading (either pesticide effects or shifting ranges).
+Do this in the shared Google Doc.

 ## Class and Lecture Notes